 Scans can take anything from 15 minutes to a few hours, but if they're running any longer, you might want to check out this help article.

 Cancel a scan

 You can cancel a scan at any time from the dashboard.

 Running new scans on demand

 What happens when scans finish

 When any of your scans finish, you'll receive a notification, and can log in to view the results and download a report.

 Monthly scheduled scans

 We run monthly scheduled scans for all Intruder customers looking for the types of weaknesses that hackers could exploit.
-Your first scan is usually the day after you begin your subscription, and starts at midnight UTC timezone.
-If you're on a Pro or Verified plan, you can edit your scheduled scan day and time to whatever suits you best or create multiple scheduled scans on specific targets.
+Your first scan is usually the day after you begin your subscription, and starts at midnight (in your local timezone).
+You can edit your monthly scheduled scan day and time to whatever suits you best or, if you're on our Pro plan, create multiple scheduled scans to run against whatever tag(s) or target(s) you like.

 The Intruder portal 👾